opnfv/releng-xci/docs/xci-criterias-cls.rst

 CI Loops, Promotion Criterias and Confidence Levels
 ===================================================

-This document is explains CI Loops, Promotion Criterias and Confidence Levels XCI applies for the scenarios and features that are onboarded to XCI.
+This document explains CI Loops, Promotion Criterias and Confidence Levels XCI applies for the scenarios and features that are onboarded to XCI.

 The criterias documented here are expected to be updated collaboratively by